GIScience/openelevationservice/README.rst

    # Activate virtual env (or equivalent conda command)
    source .venv/bin/activate

-When your environment is set up, you can start the import process and start the server:
+When your environment is set up, you can run the import process and start the server:

 .. code-block:: bash